 I am also aware that long-time fans of this particular series are less than pleased with this one.
 Apparently the most common points of contention are that Rock of Ages III doesn’t really add anything new to the series’s gameplay, and that the campaign maps fail to live up to the standard of the first two entries.

 I have no way to confirm if these gripes are justified, but as a smooth-faced ‘freshie’ to this franchise, my time with Rock of Ages III was predominantly characterised as enjoyable.
-The zany design elements endow the experience with a remarkable visual appeal, and it is rare to see two totally distinct genres get blended so well into one single game.
+The zany design elements endow the experience with a remarkable visual uniqueness, and it is rare to see two totally distinct genres get blended so well into one single game.
 For anyone who wants to reignite their dormant love for marble-rolling arcade games, having a look at this game would definitely be a good start.

 - Interesting visuals